 But, of course, Mr Krishna’s lost speech isn’t the first occurrence.
 Yes, there are others.
 For instance President Mugabe had a problem with a lost speech that had to be fixed by a key aide, Vice-President Emmerson Mnangagwa.
 And, of course, in Ghana Victoria Hammah had a nightmare with her communications speech.
 Be careful out there!

 When you want to avoid all the problems of a wrong speech, a lost speech or a poorly edited speech then you can consider a coaching session with Time to Market.
 Each one day session will give you the skills and assurance that you need to be effective with your next speech.
-Please don’t hesitate to get in contact when the time is right.
+So, please don’t hesitate to get in contact when the time is right.